hpe-container-platform-community/learn-kubedirector/docs/kd-user/concepts.md

 title: Concepts
 ---

-In this section we learn Kubedirector concerts.
+In this section we learn KubeDirector concepts.

 ## Node